Post Secondary Enrollment Options: Minnesota

 Once a student has been accepted into PSEO they must take courses that meet their highschool graduation requirement.
 Postsecondary institutions are required to allow students to enroll in online PSEO courses that are consistent with Online Course Policy.

 Transposition funds are available for students/family who are at or below poverty level.
 There is mileage reimbursement for low income students.

 Ohio

 In Ohio, PSEO was actually known as PSEOP, for Post Secondary Enrollment Options Program.
 It was enacted in 1989 for 11th and 12th graders.
 Then, in 1997, the grades were expanded to include 9th and 10th graders.
 Because of this, the number of students in the PSEOP almost quadrupled in size, with over 12,000 students attending in 2008.
 It was replaced by College Credit Plus in the 2015–16 school year.
 Ohio's is similar to PSEO as it allows students in grades 7-12 to take college classes for which they receive both college and high school credits.
 The program has no cost associated with tuition or books but transportation may need to be arranged.
 The purpose of this program is to help students become college ready and gain access to college level classes.

-Washington

-Washington State has a program called "Running Start," which was adopted by the legislature in 1990.
-Juniors and seniors may attend any of 34 community colleges and several state universities, full or part time, under this program.